joesparrow/palindromeevents/medal.md

 Oh, they are beautiful.
 Exclusively designed by me and I am highly unqualified to design anything.

 Each one is hand made.
 Seriously!
-I will be 3D printing them and then hand sewing the ribbon on.
+I will be 3D printing them and then gluing the ribbon on.

 ![A picture of a medal being printed by a 3D printer](printing.JPG)
 ![A picture of a medal](medal3.JPG)